Skip to content

 Adding/ Editing Command Groups

-From the main Category view, click New Command Group to add a new category, or click the edit button in the table.
-Notice the error below when a Category does not have any attached commands.
+From the main Command Group view, click New Command Group to add a new Command Group, or click the edit button in the table.
+Notice the error below when a Command Group does not have any attached commands.
 You may add commands to a Command Groups after the Command Group is created.

 Command Groups Main View